Interesting Topics for Patients and Their Families

 - Fluoride and Calcium Pastes help harden enamel.
 Ask us!

 Consumers often consider soft drinks to be harmless, believing that the only concern is sugar content.
-Most choose to consume "diet" drinks to alleviate this concern.
+Many choose "diet" drinks to alleviate this concern.
 However, diet drinks contain phosphoric acid and/or citric acid and still cause dental erosion—though considerably less than their sugared counterparts."

 Read the full article here. - from the Academy of General Dentistry Read more here: